 For example, if you and the other party are both equally at fault, you are equally responsible for damages.
 Similarly, if you are 20% at fault, the other party is responsible for 80% of the damages.

 In an accident involving a drunk driver, the comparative fault would apply if, for example, the person struck by a drunk driver was walking in the middle of a dark road, wearing dark clothing, and facing away from traffic.
 In that situation, the victim’s actions likely contributed to the accident.

 The comparative fault would come into play if a drunk driver's vehicle was struck by another motorist who was texting and driving.
 In that situation, the drunk driver would likely face criminal charges.

 However, in a civil claim, the comparative fault or negligence of the person texting while driving would come into play and potentially affect the final settlement amount.

-How A Personal Injury Lawyer Can Help Resolve DUI Accident Settlements
+How A Personal Injury Lawyer Can Help Resolve Drunk Driving Lawsuit Settlements

-Because each drunk driving accident case is unique, it is crucial to have a lawyer on your side.
-Your lawyer will help you collect evidence and determine the extent of damages.
+Because each drunk driving accident case is unique, it is crucial to have a lawyer on your side to help resolve your drunk driving lawsuit settlements.
+Your lawyer will help you collect evidence and determine the extent of the damages.